AvraSaslow/ea-rimorphis/README.md

 ![workflow diagram](Assets/workflow.png)

 ## Example Usage
 Since this project uses the GEE package to view and analyze Sentinel-2 data, and the hydrofunctions package to export and analyze stream gage data, there are no data download requirements to run this project's workflow.
-To run the images workflow (see 'rimorphis_mississippi_images_tortorelli_saslow.ipynb' under Final Blog/Python Notebook), [select a river gage monitoring site](https://dashboard.waterdata.usgs.gov/app/nwd/?region=lower48&aoi=default) to analyze.
+To run the images workflow (see 'rimorphis_mississippi_images_tortorelli_saslow.ipynb' under [Final Blog/Python Notebook](https://github.com/AvraSaslow/ea-rimorphis/tree/main/Final%20Blog), [select a river gage monitoring site](https://dashboard.waterdata.usgs.gov/app/nwd/?region=lower48&aoi=default) to analyze.
 Find geographical coordinates for a rectangle surrounding your desired study area, and insert coordinates into notebook.
 Navigate to the notebook's kernel and run all code cells.
 You may need to adjust wet and dry season start and end dates to reflect the area's actual seasons.

 Once you have generated desired images, you can also run the pixel count versus gage data notebook.
 Navigate to the 'rimorphis_mississippi_pixel_count_vs_gage_plot_tortorelli_saslow' file in the same folder, and insert river gage monitoring site number and coordinates.
 Run all code cells to generate plots.
 Depending on what measurements are available for your USGS gage site, you may need to adjust which hydrofunctions function is called (refer to 'hydrofns.py' file in main folder) to export stream gage data.
 Adjust date variables as desired to study different time periods.